-- 1. Security awareness training
+1. Security awareness training

 - 2. Encrypted data at rest and in motion

 - 3. Use of firewalls

 - 4. Intrusion prevention services

-- 5. Web security monitoring, and reporting
+- 5. Web security monitoring and reporting

 - 6. Data loss prevention

 - 7. Lock-down of desktops, laptops, and mobile devices

 - 8. Use of strong passwords with forced changes every 60 days

 - 9. Classification of public, private, and protected data

 - 10. Separation of data and access based on content (critical data vs. noncritical)

 - 11. Restricted access

 - 12. Whitelisting of applications

 - 13. Wireless network security

 - 14. Mobile device management

 - 15. Network monitoring tools

 - 16. Vulnerability assessment

-STEP 3: FOCUS CYBERSECURITY PROFESSIONALS ON PRIORITY TASKS
+TASK 3: FOCUS CYBERSECURITY PROFESSIONALS ON PRIORITY TASKS

-While good cyber hygiene- individually and collectively- is an essential element of enterprise security, a defining characteristic of well-secured enterprises is the involvement of highly capable, technically sophisticated cybersecurity professionals who possess the right mix of knowledge, skills and abilities to identify, protect, detect, respond and recover from cyber attacks.
-There is a tremendous need for, and painful shortage of, professionals who can bring to bear hands-on skills to counter the sophisticated and ever-evolving threats presented by other highly-capable and technically sophisticated, but nefarious, actors around the world.
-Despite double digit annual growth of the workforce in recent years, shortages remainxiv.
-An effective workforce plan, in support of a sound cybersecurity strategy, requires a balance of well-rounded IT operators and sophisticated cybersecurity professionals who can successfully tackle the most complex challenges.
+While good cyber hygiene-individually and collectively-is an essential element of enterprise security, a defining characteristic of well-secured enterprises is the involvement of highly capable, technically sophisticated cybersecurity professionals who possess the right mix of knowledge, skills, and abilities to identify, protect, detect, respond, and recover from cyber attacks.
+There is a tremendous need for, and painful shortage of, professionals who can bring to bear hands-on skills to counter the sophisticated and everevolving threats presented by other highly-capable and technically sophisticated, but nefarious, actors around the world.